Dr. Karmin O

 Integrative Biology Laboratory, Canadian Centre for Agri-Food Research in Health and Medicine

-Animal Science, University of Manitoba
+Department of Animal Science, Department of Physiology and Pathophysiology, University of Manitoba

 For more information, please contact: